spsdco/notes/bugs.md

 - Date needs to be shown on new note [2013-03-11 - consindo]
 - Date modified is updated even if not changed [2013-03-11 - consindo]
 - Adding a new note needs to put the user in edit mode [2013-03-11 - consindo]
+- Hard to see selected and not selected note.
+[2013-03-11 - consindo]

 Add bugs to here so we can fix them.